bartobri/libnms/README.md

 like xTerm.

-If you wish to get an idea of how this looks or if it will work on your system, without needing to write a program that uses this library, you download aand install my other project, [no-more-secrets project](https://github.com/bartobri/no-more-secrets), which implements this same code in a command line tool that applies this effect to piped data.
+If you wish to get an idea of how this looks or if it will work on your system, without needing to implement this library inside a seperate program, you can download and install my other project, [no-more-secrets project](https://github.com/bartobri/no-more-secrets), which implements this same code in a command line tool that applies this effect to piped data.